 The Office of Academic Affairs is here to provide assistance to students looking for an externship for credit experience.
 Dean McDermott invites all students to contact him to discuss possible opportunities as well as how to ensure that particular work site will advance professional goals.
-Students also are highly encouraged to participate in the annual Externship Fair, which is held in the Law School atrium early in the spring semester.
-The Fair enables students to network with employers and alumni and to learn about a wide range of externship opportunities in the metropolitan Washington, D.C. region.
+Students also are highly encouraged to participate in the annual Public Service Recruitment Fair.
+The Fair enables students to network with employers and to learn about a wide range of externship opportunities in the metropolitan Washington, D.C. region.